-But that's reactive.
-You're enumerating the world for the model in advance.
+The model is reactive: you enumerate the world for it in advance.
 Even looping "is everything safe?" doesn't fix it — you're still defining the safety surface upfront.
-The cognitive work of deciding what to look for still lives in the human.
+The cognitive work of deciding what to look for still lives with the human.

 The question is what that actually looks like as a system.